Claiming Superannuation TPD Payouts

 Serious Illness Claims

-When you have been diagnosed with a serious or terminal illness like cancer, dementia, stroke or heart disease that stops you from working, you could win your TPD payout.
-Success will rely on how long you have been absent from work and whether or not there is a chance your condition will improve enough for you to return in the future.
+When you have been diagnosed with a serious or terminal illness like cancer, dementia, stroke or heart disease that stops you from working, you could win your TPD benefit.
+Success will depend on how long you have been absent from work and whether or not there is a chance your condition will improve enough for you to return in the future.

 Infectious Disease TPD Claims